Youssef-1Hassab/Youssef-1Hassab/README.md

 I develop and study Deep Learning architectures, with a deep obsession for understanding things from the ground up—whether that's training CNNs, Vision Transformers (ViTs), optimizing RAG pipelines, or deploying with Docker.

 I work across AI engineering, multimodal systems, and containerized deployment.
 I believe the best way to truly understand an algorithm is to build it yourself.

+## 🌟 Featured Projects

+### 🎙️ Project SHATO — Speech-to-Action Orchestrator
+> *Voice → LLM → Validated Action → Speech.
+End-to-end.*

+My most complete system to date.
+SHATO is a fully containerized, microservices-based voice pipeline where each stage (STT, LLMs+RAG, Validator, TTS) lives as an independent FastAPI service orchestrated via Docker Compose.
+It includes a Gradio UI, a single REST endpoint (`POST /process_audio`) that returns everything in one shot, and a custom data pipeline to augment RAG training examples.

+**Stack:** Python · FastAPI · Docker · LLMs · RAG · Speech Processing